-Karnataka's Covid cases fall below 5K mark
+Karnataka's COVID cases fall below 5K mark

-Bengaluru, June 20 : Karnataka’s Covid cases dropped below 5,000 mark on Sunday after a gap of two-and-a-half months, health officials said.
+Bengaluru: Karnataka’s COVID cases dropped below 5,000 mark on Sunday after a gap of two-and-a-half months, health officials said.

 As many as 120 succumbed to this deadly virus including 17 in Mysuru, while Bengaluru and Ballari district have reported 12 deaths each and Dakshin Kannada and Dharwad reported 11 deaths each and five districts reporting no deaths remaining 20 districts account for deaths across the state during the day.